 Organ transplantation is one of the great medical success stories of the 20th century and is the only life-saving treatment for end-stage organ failure and many conditions.
-By the end of 2015, more than 100 000 patients were waiting for a kidney, liver, heart, lung, pancreas or intestinal transplant in the European Union (EU), as shown in Newsletter Transplant 2016.
-Each day, 11 patients on the waiting list die due to the fact that there is no organ available.
+By the end of 2015, more than 143 000 patients were waiting for a kidney, liver, heart, lung, pancreas or intestinal transplant in the Council of Europe's member states, as shown in Newsletter Transplant 2016.
+Each day, 18 patients on the waiting list die due to the fact that there is no organ available.
 Long periods on the waiting list for organs/tissues may result in patients deteriorating or dying before having surgery.

 In fact, these figures probably do not represent the true scale of patient needs.
 The epidemics of diabetes and arterial hypertension and the general ageing trend of the population have resulted in increased needs, so many more people could benefit from organ transplantation than the number presently receiving this kind of therapy.